Year 11 Product Design and Technologies Units 1 and 2

 What skills do you need?

-You need the ability to be open to change and to try methods to extend yourself with ideas.
-You also need to practise drawing (can be digital methods) and construction skills, as well as the confidence to start with a blank page and create something according to limitations.
+You need the ability to be open minded and to try different methods to your ideas.
+You also need to practise drawing (can be digital methods) and construction skills, as well as the confidence to start with a blank page and create something according to the confinements of a Design Brief.

 IMPORTANT: Tuition in ‘making’ is not provided, therefore basic experience in wood, metal or textiles, or access to expert help when needed would be beneficial.